-Based on admission credentials as of April 15, the most outstanding applicants receive Dean's Awards.
+Based on admission credentials as of April 15, the most outstanding applicants are considered for one of the following merit scholarships: Presidential, Distinguished, Provost, Deans, Founders, or Transfer.
 Financial need is not a consideration in selection for these awards.
 Most other funds are awarded based on financial need as determined by analysis of the Free Application for Federal Student Aid (FAFSA) according to federally approved guidelines.
 Rider University requires students to complete the FAFSA, available after December 10 from high school guidance offices and from the Office of Student Financial Services.
 It should not be submitted to the Federal Student Aid Program Center for processing until after January 1, thereby affording close estimation of income data for the previous year.